a-random-lemurian/owot_ws_log/src/api/APISPEC.md

 ***Parameters***
 - `query`: The query string to search for in the database.
 - `pageSize`: The number of messages to retrieve from the database.
 Maximum is 1,000.
+- `before`: Optional.
+Used for pagination.
+The date after which to stop retrieving messages.
+This is automatically set to the current time of the request internally when the before parameter is not supplied.

 ### GET /daily_messages
 The `/daily_messages/YEAR/MONTH/DAY` endpoint returns messages sent on a particular day, UTC.